nikkieke/nikkieke/README.md

 🛠 Breaking and building stuff.

-:pencil: teaching some of what I have learnt on my <a href=https://clouds.hashnode.dev/>blog</a>.
+:pencil: sharing some of what I have learnt on my <a href=https://clouds.hashnode.dev/>blog</a>.

 # Connect with me: